-The Clayoquot Sound UNESCO Biosphere Reserve guiding principle is the Nuu-chah-nulth First Nations philosophy Hishuk ish ts’awalk or “everything is one.
+The Clayoquot Sound UNESCO Biosphere Region guiding principle is the Nuu-chah-nulth First Nations philosophy Hishuk ish ts’awalk or “everything is one.
 Hishuk ish ts’awalk represents the interconnections between ourselves and the ecosystems that we live within.

-The following communities are a part of the Clayoquot Sound Biosphere Reserve Region.
+The following communities are a part of the Clayoquot Sound Biosphere Region.
 If you are a researcher or teacher visiting the region, you may find our Education Asset Inventory a useful resource.

 Ahousaht First Nation